Look Trail Grip pedal review - a great option for the adventurous commuter

 We’ve had some horrific conditions for testing and I can confirm that Vibram Trail Grip pad offers a secure platform for urban riding in the worst of weather, including through deep floods; I’ve not suffered one slip while riding around in both trainers and hard soled boots.
 A decent sized platform of this grippy stuff means that missing the pedal simply doesn’t happen.

-The integrated reflectors add to the Trail Grip’s urban appeal.
+The integrated reflectors add to the Trail Grip’s urban appeal as one of the best commuter bike pedals.

 My experience with the pedals on the trails hasn’t been amazing; they simply don’t compare to a pedal with full pins.
 Admittedly, they have their pros; they won’t shred your shoes or shins, the Vibram is durable in comparison to nylon alternatives and the bearings run smooth.